Jomana-ElSaghier/wav2vec2-speech-recognition/README.md

 | Adam Fadel | Training Pipeline + Experiment Runner |
 | Maryam Ashraf | Documentation, experimentation, and project integration |

-> Replace **Member 1–6** with the actual names and exact responsibilities of the six team members.

 ---

 ## Conclusion